-According to scriptures, Lord Shiva is God who was residing in Himalayan Mountains.
-Parvati was his wife and Ganesh and Kartik were his sons.
+According to scriptures, Lord Shiva is God who was residing in the Himalayan Mountains.
+Parvati was his wife and Ganesh and Kartik were His sons.
 These are physical attributes but in true sense any human being who attains 'Self Realization' achieves the internal state of 'Shiva'.

-In the ignorant state (Jiva Dasha) one considers himself separate from Shiva and says 'Om Namah Shivay' (I bow to Shiva), but after attaining Self Realization one gets into constant awareness of Soul which is separate from the body and then he experiences Shivoham, Shivoham...
+In the ignorant state (Jiva Dasha) one considers himself separate from Shiva and says 'Om Namah Shivay' (I bow to Shiva), but after attaining Self Realization one attains constant awareness of Soul which is separate from the body and then he experiences Shivoham, Shivoham...
 (I am Shiva, I am Shiva).
 I am a Soul and not the body.
-Thereafter, there remains no distinction between Shiva and my true self.
+Thereafter, there remains no distinction between Shiva and one's true self.

 Param Pujya Dadashri achieved Self Realization (experience of the Soul) in June 1958.
 He used to impart the same 'Self Realization' to others in just 2 hours.
 Pujya Dr. Niruma attained Self Realization from Pujya Dadashri in 1968.

 You too can experience Self Realization by attending 'Gnan Vidhi' by Pujya Deepakbhai.
-Thereafter by observing five Agnas (fundamental principles) would lead you to ultimate salvation.
+After receiving Gnan and by observing five Agnas (the fundamental principles) you will be led to ultimate salvation.

 On the left side of the Trimandir houses a Shivling – a symbolic representation of the Self (Awareness of Soul).
 Surrounding the Shivling there are Goddess Parvati, Lord Ganesh and Lord Hanuman, which can be depicted through this 360 degree panorama picture.